 The internet and constantly evolving technology continually changes the way that we all interact with the world.
 Whilst advances in technology offer a plethora of excellent opportunities for teaching and learning, this technology comes with some potential risks.

 Online safety is not purely about technology.
 Many of the issues arising from online activity are behavioural and consequently will be managed in the same way as any other inappropriate behaviour.

-E-Safety messages such as ‘don’t post personal information online’ are now almost meaningless, as the whole point of social media for many young people is to share personal information.
-Also the huge range of online applications now used means that locking information down via privacy settings is almost impossible.
+Online safety messages such as ‘don’t post personal information online’ are now almost meaningless, as the whole point of social media for many young people is to share personal information.
+Also, the huge range of online applications now used means that locking information down via privacy settings is almost impossible.

 Our key aim with respect to the use of technology is that there is no substitute for a strong established culture of safeguarding within the College, which prioritises the safety of both our students and staff, especially in relation to the use of online apps, social media and wireless technology.

 To achieve these aims our policies, systems and procedures are designed to: